GSA/digitalgov.gov/content/resources/3/digitalgov-user-experience-program-speaking-opportunities.md

 The DigitalGov User Experience Program presents to federal audiences by phone, webinar and in person.
 We cover a variety of topics, including:

-  * UserÂ Centered Design and Usability
+  * User Centered Design and Usability
   * Best (and Worst) Practices on Government Websites
   * How to Improve Federal Digital Services
   * and more